By Staff writer

 “The reason I always said I wanted Fury to win that fight is so we could put our fight on here but if he wants to do it in America then it makes sense for Wilder to win and then we do that fight there.”

 Joshua reclaimed his world heavyweight crown from Andy Ruiz in December, outclassing the Mexican-American to score a unanimous points victory in Saudi Arabia.

-Billed as the "Clash on the Dunes", the eagerly anticipated rematch marked the first time a world heavyweight title fight had been staged in Saudi Arabia.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Billed as the "Clash on the Dunes", the eagerly anticipated rematch marked the first time a world heavyweight title fight had been staged in Saudi Arabia.sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.